KeithWilliamsGMIT/logging-swarm-ansible/README.md

 Any contribution to this repository is appreciated, whether it is a pull request, bug report, feature request, feedback or even starring the repository.
 Some potential areas that need further refinement are:

-+ Hardening of playbooks
++ Hardening of role
-+ Publish to Ansible Galaxy
++ Publishing role to Ansible Galaxy
 + Documentation

 ## Conclusion